Least Squares Estimation For Hierarchical Data: Introduction

 \subsection{Main Results}

-This paper provides three main results.
-The first is a proof that the algorithm proposed here is a generalization of that of the one proposed by \cite{hay2010boosting}, which is stated below and proved in Section \ref{sec:connection_w_hays_et_al}.
+The first main result of this paper shows that the algorithm proposed here is a generalization of that of the one proposed by \cite{hay2010boosting}, which is stated below and proved in Section \ref{sec:connection_w_hays_et_al}.

-\begin{reptheorem}{thm:hay_et_al_equality} Suppose Assumptions \ref{assump:spine_struct}-\ref{assump:u_iid} hold and that, for every $g\in\tree,$ $S(g)$ is equal to the matrix $ $ and $\var(\ub(g))$ is equal to the same scalar value.
-Also, suppose that each parent vertex $g\in\tree$ has exactly $k\in\nn$ children.
-Then the estimator described by \cite{hay2010boosting} is identical to the estimator $\{\tilde{\betab}(g)\}_{g\in\tree}$ proposed in Section \ref{sec:two_pass_est}. \end{reptheorem}
+\begin{reptheorem}{thm:hay_et_al_equality} Suppose Assumptions \ref{assump:spine_struct}-\ref{assump:u_iid} hold and that, for every $v\in\tree,$ $S(v)$ is equal to the matrix $ $ and $\var(\ub(v))$ is equal to the same scalar value.
+Also, suppose that each parent vertex $v\in\tree$ has exactly $k\in\nn$ children.
+Then the estimator described by \cite{hay2010boosting} is identical to the estimator $\{\tilde{\betab}(v)\}_{v\in\tree}$ proposed in Section \ref{sec:two_pass_est}. \end{reptheorem}

-As described above, we also show that the estimator provided by our approach is the BLUE, which is stated below and proved in Appendix \ref{sec:blue_proof}.
+As described above, we also show that the estimator provided by our approach is the GLS estimator, which is stated below and proved in Appendix \ref{sec:blue_proof}.

-\begin{reptheorem}{thm:appendix:beta_tilde_is_blue} If Assumptions \ref{assump:spine_struct}-\ref{assump:u_iid} hold, then for each $g\in\tree$ $\tilde{\betab}(g),$ as defined in Section \ref{sec:two_pass_est}, and the value of $\tilde{\betab}_{H,\qb}$ returned from Algorithm \ref{alg:est_ci} is the full-information BLUE for $\betab(g).$ \end{reptheorem}
+\begin{reptheorem}{thm:appendix:beta_tilde_is_blue} If Assumptions \ref{assump:spine_struct}-\ref{assump:u_iid} hold, then for each $v\in\tree$ $\tilde{\betab}(v),$ as defined in Section \ref{sec:two_pass_est}, and the value of $\tilde{\betab}_{H,\qb}$ returned from Algorithm \ref{alg:est_ci} is the full-information BLUE for $\betab(v).$ \end{reptheorem}

+Before describing the next result, it may be helpful to restate that we view the population parameter $\betab$ in \eqref{eq:yb_def_intro} as fixed throughout the paper, and our main goal is compute confidence intervals on this population parameter, particularly for cases in which there are a large number of observations, \textit{i.e.}, $\yb$ in \eqref{eq:yb_def_intro}.
+In particular, since we essentially condition on $\betab$ in this paper, we do not derive inferences on errors that are unrelated to the application of statistical disclosure limitation methods, even though these other sources of error can be significant, because the statistical disclosure limitation methods used for the 2020 Census are transparent enough so that this uncertainty can be characterized without requiring strong modeling assumptions.